Ritsu-Projects/Public-Releases/README.md

 For privacy-minded people:

 - RxE stores settings in your browser.
-- When including your profile picture in your bio, RxE sends data on your behalf to EmeraldChat to do so.
-- When uploading an image for use in chat or an Imgur profile picture, RxE sends your picture to Imgur ([Privacy Policy](https://imgurinc.com/privacy)).
+- When uploading an image for use in chat, RxE sends your picture to Imgur ([Privacy Policy](https://imgurinc.com/privacy)).